 How can cities become and stay smart?
-The Smart Cities Lab under the Chen Tianqiao Programme on Urban Innovation at the Lee Kuan Yew Centre for Innovative Cities aims to answer this question by focusing on three thrusts :
+The Smart Cities Lab under the Chen Tianqiao Programme on Urban Innovation at the Lee Kuan Yew Centre for Innovative Cities aims to answer this question by focusing on three thrusts in education and research :

 How can smart cities develop smart people through work and education?

 A city is only as smart as what its people do.
 They need to be smart too.
 Moreover, recent economic, social and political changes around the world has made one thing clear: even as we build better buildings, more intelligent transport and smarter homes, we must also innovate in the social institutions of work and education.
 Together, they develop the long term capabilities that will secure a smart city’s future.

 What tools do smart people need to build smart government, businesses, and communities?

 A city is only as smart as what its people do with technology.
 It is not what technologies are, but what technologies do, and what we do with them that make them useful.
 Smart cities result from people transforming technologies into tools that deliver social and economic outcomes.
 These tools empower people, make more responsive policies, build more productive businesses, and enable more inclusive community engagement.
 All these can in turn ensure a society stays strong and prosperous, and not efficient but divided.

 How can smart tools scale across a network of smart cities for greater impact?